leo770/Tensorflow-Object-Detection-Project/README.md

 7. The last step is to use Pycharm to execute detect.py to output the result

 8. Real-time recognition as test.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection, open pycharm to execute
 9. Due to the limited computer performance, the training time is not long, and the processor is used for training, so the accuracy is not high.
-The accuracy is about 70%.
+The accuracy is about 70%.(Intel Core I5-5200U With 8GBRAM Single Channel 1600MHz DDR3)

 # Issues
 1. Q: If ModuleNotFoundError: No module named 'object_detection' occurs